ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-vpc-routing.md

 Route description           | Device             | CIDR             | Next-hop
 ----------------------------|--------------------|------------------|----------------------------------------------
 Default route               | T0 Logical Router  | 0.0.0.0/0        | Default GW of `vpc-t0-public-uplink-subnet`
 {: caption="Table 2.
-Default route in T0 Logical Router with Public Uplinks" caption-side="top"}
+Default route in T0 Logical Router with Public Uplinks" caption-side="bottom"}

 If you do not need inbound traffic from internet, you do not need public uplinks on T0 nor the public VLAN interfaces.
 Alternatively, you can use Public Gateway in {{site.data.keyword.vpc_short}}, which provides you the outbound internet access from NSX-T overlay segments, and use the T0s private uplinks for this traffic.
 In this case, your default route `0.0.0.0/0` in NSX-T T0 Logical Router must be pointed to the default gateway of the `vpc-t0-private-uplink-subnet`.

 Route description           | Device             | CIDR             | Next-hop
 ----------------------------|--------------------|------------------|----------------------------------------------
 Default route               | T0 Logical Router  | 0.0.0.0/0        | Default GW of `vpc-t0-private-uplink-subnet`
 {: caption="Table 3.
-Default route in T0 Logical Router with Private Uplinks Only" caption-side="top"}
+Default route in T0 Logical Router with Private Uplinks Only" caption-side="bottom"}

 ## Private traffic between Tier-0 and VPC
 {: #vpc-ryo-nsx-t-vpc-routing-edge-tier-0-routing-private}